 - Non-Parents/Caregivers: For the safety of our community, all external visitors must follow the indoor masking policy, have no symptoms of COVID-19, and submit a negative rapid antigen test or PCR test result.
 For contact tracing, we will require a record of attendance and contact information.
 Proof of vaccination is not required.

 - Events: We will welcome visitors for events when community transmission levels are Low/Medium and with the following conditions: required masking, no symptoms of COVID-19, and a record of attendance and contact information (for contact tracing).
 Proof of vaccination is not required.

 - For general support, email firstname.lastname@example.org.

-- For questions related to our safe re-entry to the school building, contact our COVID Re-entry Team at email@example.com.
+- For questions related to our health and safety protocols, including COVID-19, contact our Health and Safety Team at email@example.com.

-- For campus-specific questions for Lower School, contact Office Manager Andrea Garcia at firstname.lastname@example.org.
+- For campus-specific questions for Lower School, contact Office Manage Carolina Romero at firstname.lastname@example.org.

 - For campus-specific questions for Middle School, contact Office Manager Veronica Ramirez at email@example.com.

-- Campus-specific questions for High School, contact Office Manager Yanira Cuellar at firstname.lastname@example.org.
+- For campus-specific questions for High School, contact Office Manager Yanira Cuellar at firstname.lastname@example.org.